DreamHost Shared, VPS, Dedicated, and DreamPress are four hosting plans available for your website.

 Legacy VPS refers to old VPS plans that DreamHost previously offered in the past.
 While these configurations are out-of-date and are no longer available, instances may still exist on some accounts.
 Please contact support if you have a Legacy VPS and would like to upgrade to one of DreamHost’s newer offerings.

-If you need to view the version of Linux your VPS is running, log into your server via SSH.
+To view the operating system running, log into your server via SSH.
 Once logged in, run the following command:

 Are MySQL databases on the VPS?